-By order issued January 16, 2019, the FERC initiated a review of Panhandle's existing rates pursuant to Section 5 of the Natural Gas Act to determine whether the rates currently charged by Panhandle are just and reasonable and set the matter for
+By order issued January 16, 2019, the FERC initiated a review of Panhandle's existing rates pursuant to Section 5 of the Natural Gas Act to determine whether the rates currently charged by Panhandle are just and reasonable and set the matter for hearing.
+On August 30, 2019, Panhandle filed a general rate proceeding under Section 4 of the Natural Gas Act.
+The Natural Gas Act Section 5 and Section 4 proceedings were consolidated by the order dated October 1, 2019.
+A hearing in the combined proceedings is scheduled for August, 2020, with an initial decision expected in early 2021.

-By order issued February 19, 2019, the FERC initiated a review of Southwest Gas Storage Company's existing rates pursuant to Section 5 of the Natural Gas Act to determine whether the rates currently charged by Southwest Gas Storage Company are just and reasonable and set the matter for hearing.
-Southwest Gas Storage Company filed a cost and revenue study on May 6, 2019.
-On July 10, 2019, Southwest Gas Storage Company filed an Offer of Settlement in this Section 5 proceeding, which settlement was supported or not opposed by Commission Trial Staff and all active parties.
+By order issued February 19, 2019, the FERC initiated a review of Southwest Gas' existing rates pursuant to Section 5 of the Natural Gas Act to determine whether the rates currently charged by Southwest Gas are just and reasonable and set the matter for hearing.
+Southwest Gas filed a cost and revenue study on May 6, 2019.
+On July 10, 2019, Southwest Gas filed an Offer of Settlement in this Section 5 proceeding, which settlement was supported or not opposed by Commission Trial Staff and all active parties.
+By order dated October 29, 2019, the FERC approved the settlement as filed, and there is not a material impact on revenue.

 In addition, on November 30, 2018, Sea Robin filed a rate case pursuant to Section 4 of the Natural Gas Act.
 On July 22, 2019, Sea Robin filed an Offer of Settlement in this Section 4 proceeding, which settlement was supported or not opposed by Commission Trial Staff and all active parties.
+By order dated October 17, 2019, the FERC approved the settlement as filed, and there is not a material impact on revenue.